shaneoh10/ms3-precise-calibration/TESTING.md

 - This redirects the user to the New Cal page which contains a form with clearly labelled inputs for the user to input information on the new calibration they want to add to the list.
 - There is input validation in the form so if users enter any information incorrectly they will be prompted to where the error exists and the form will not send until this is fixed.
 - When the user fills out the form correctly and submits it, the information is uploaded to the database and the new calibration will appear in the list of calibrations on the cals due page.
-- I have tested the functionaliy of the form validation and interaction with the database and all is working OK.
+- I have tested the functionality of the form validation and interaction with the database and all is working OK.

 #### I want to be able to remove instruments from the application when calibration is complete and closed out
 - This function is only available with supervisor level access to reduce the risk of fabricated work, which I have verified is working OK.